 All solid colors are permissible: black, blue, silver, gray, cream, apricot, red, white, brown, or cafe-au-lait.

-Toy Poodle Puppies
+Toy Poodle Breed

 A proud, bouncy and sporting companion